 The development entity of a RAD transaction can be a public housing agency, a private for-profit developer, a non-profit developer or, as San Francisco showed, a joint venture between all three.
 RAD transactions can be complex in terms of construction and on-going property management because of the various funding sources, restrictions, requirements and financing structures.

 Some PHAs (public housing authorities) may not understand the development process or know which lenders and investors to contact and the best builders to hire.
 They may not have lawyers and accountants who can guide them through the HUD process.
-This lack of expertise and experience can be addressed by partnering with experienced or specialized developers or consultants.
+This lack of expertise and experience can be addressed by working with experienced or specialized developers or consultants.

 “There are more players in RAD transactions than in a normal transaction,” Beliak said.
 “Working with a financial provider that understands the RAD players and process, and has developed effective and efficient tools helps makes a RAD conversion manageable.
 In SF-RAD, the Bank was able to dramatically reduce costs and allow for more efficiency due to our human, operational, and financial resources.”